victorFish9/Linux-Watchdog/README.md

 How to Test the "Self-Healing"

-Step 1: Start the Service
+**Step 1**: Start the Service

   Start the dummy Python service manually:

   python3 dummy_service.py &

 Note the PID (Process ID).

-Step 2: Verify it's running
+**Step 2**: Verify it's running

   ps aux | grep dummy_service.py

-Step 3: Run the Watchdog (Manual Test)
+**Step 3**: Run the Watchdog (Manual Test)

   Run the script manually to see if it detects the running service:

   ./watchdog.sh
   cat /var/log/system_health.log

   It should effectively do nothing or log that disk usage is normal.

-Step 4: Simulate a Crash
+**Step 4**: Simulate a Crash

   Kill the python process:

   pkill -f dummy_service.py

-Step 5: Run the Watchdog (Remediation Test)
+**Step 5**: Run the Watchdog (Remediation Test)

   Run the script again:

   ./watchdog.sh

   Check the logs immediately:

   cat /var/log/system_health.log

   Expected Output:

   [Date] ALERT: dummy_service.py is NOT running.
   [Date] ATTEMPT: Restarting dummy_service.py...
   [Date] SUCCESS: dummy_service.py was successfully restarted.

   Verify the service is back alive:

   ps aux | grep dummy_service.py

-Automation (Cron Job)
+**Automation (Cron Job)**

   To make this a true "Watchdog," set it to run every minute.

   Open Crontab:

   crontab -e

   Add the following line to the bottom:

 * * * * * /home/kali/project/watchdog.sh